Provable Convex Co-clustering of Tensors: Simulation Studies

 \subsubsection{Imbalanced Cluster Sizes}

 When comparing clustering methods, one factor of interest is the extent to which the relative sizes of the clusters impact clustering performance.
-To investigate this, we again use a cubical tensor of size $n_1 = n_2 = n_3 = 60$ but introduce different levels of cluster size imbalance along each mode, which we quantify via the ratio of the number of samples in cluster 2 of mode $d$ and the total number of samples along mode $d$, for $d = 1, 2, 3$. \Fig{checkerCube_imbalance_lowNoise_60_ARI_triclust} and \Fig{checkerCube_imbalance_lowNoise_60_VI_triclust} show that when the noise level is low, CPD+$k$-mean in unaffected by the imbalance until the size of cluster 2 is less than 30\% of the mode's length.
-At this point, CPD+$k$-mean's performance drops off significantly and it performs as well as a random clustering assignment when the sizes are highly skewed ($n_{d2} / n_d = 0.1$).
-The CoCo estimator is more or less invariant to the imbalance, and its performance is almost perfect across all levels of cluster size imbalance.
-The CoCo estimator exhibits a slight deterioration in performance only when the cluster size ratio is $0.1$ in the high noise case.
+To investigate this, we again use a cubical tensor of size $n_1 = n_2 = n_3 = 60$ but introduce different levels of cluster size imbalance along each mode, which we quantify via the ratio of the number of samples in cluster 2 of mode $d$ and the total number of samples along mode $d$, for $d = 1, 2, 3$. \Fig{checkerCube_imbalance_lowNoise_60_ARI_triclust} shows that when the noise level is low, CPD+$k$-means is unaffected by the imbalance until the size of cluster 2 is less than 30\% of the mode's length.
+At this point, the performance of CPD+$k$-means drops off significantly and it performs as well as a random clustering assignment when the sizes are highly skewed ($n_{d2} / n_d = 0.1$).
+The CoCo estimator is more or less invariant to the imbalance, and its performance is almost perfect across all levels of cluster size imbalance. \Fig{checkerCube_imbalance_highNoise_60_ARI_triclust} shows that the CoCo estimator exhibits a slight deterioration in performance only when the cluster size ratio is $0.1$ in the high noise case.
+In both low and high noise scenarios, CoTeC performs poorly.